jasongrimes/hello-docker/README.md

 ## Basic architecture

 Three
-basic services--web (Nginx/Node and React), API (Node and Express), database (Postgres)--are defined in three Docker container images.
+basic services--web (Nginx/Node and React), API (Node and Express), and database (Postgres)--are defined in three Docker container images.

 The application scales horizontally, supporting multiple containers for each image, distributed across geography and infrastructure.

-In development environments, use docker compose to run all the containers on one development host.
+In development environments, docker compose can run all the containers on one development host.

-In production and testing environments, the containers can all run on a single EC2 instance initially, possibly behind another container serving as a gateway like HAProxy.
+In production and testing environments, the containers can all run on a single EC2 instance initially, possibly behind another container like haproxy serving as a gateway.
 Resource monitoring can indicate what needs to scale and when.

 To scale the app later, the database can be moved into separate EC2 instances or a managed service; multiple api and web containers can be run on different EC2 instances, in different regions; and Cloudflare can be used for (free) load balancing across web containers with round-robin DNS, along with caching, DDoS protection and other security measures.